sofa-framework/doc/components/collision/geometry/trianglemodelinregulargrid.md

 <!-- generate_doc -->
 # TriangleModelInRegularGrid

-collision model using a triangular mesh in a regular grid, as described in BaseMeshTopology
+Collision model using a triangular mesh in a regular grid, as described in BaseMeshTopology.

 __Target__: Sofa.Component.Collision.Geometry